 Despite our best efforts, it may occur that the RGA is in need or repair.
-The harsh environment of heat-treating couples with inadvertent exposure to atmosphere, pump oils, or other contaminants are a fact of life.
-Filament replacement, ion source cleaning and filter cleaning are examples of what can be done.
+The harsh environment of heat-treating coupled with inadvertent exposure to atmosphere, pump oils, or other contaminants is a fact of life.
+Filament replacement, ion source cleaning, and filter cleaning are examples of what can be done.
 However, disassembly of certain components, such as the mass filter assembly will result in costly and time-consuming factory repairs.
 Remember, an RGA is a delicate instrument!

 Residual Gas Analyzers can be a very effective tool to analyze system gas loads resulting from real leaks, virtual leaks or chamber wall outgassing.
 RGAs have a number of advantages over traditional, dedicated gas leak detectors including the ability to differentiate between different gas species, comparable sensitivity levels, the ability to detect internal or “virtual” leaks and to detect and analyze outgassing problems.

 2. CPM Compact Process Monitor, Inficon Product Bulletins & Training Information (www.inficon.com).